 Podcasting Software for Women Taking the Lead

-Zoom – for “On-Air” Coaching episodes.
+Zoom – for “On-Air” Coaching episodes or interviews.
 Recording capabilities included $149.90/year.
 I use Zoom for business meetings and client calls as well so this expense works for me.

 Audacity – editing software (Free).
 Both pictures you see in this post… that’s Audacity up on the computer screen.